 In too many communities around the world menstruation is a taboo subject.
 There is often little to no advice available for girls and, frequently, no access to affordable sanitary pads.
 This is forcing women and girls to use rags and, in some cases, leaves – often leading to the contraction of menstrual diseases.
 The stigma and lack of understanding results in girls feeling like they have to stay at home, missing out on 25% of their education or, in many cases, dropping out altogether.

 The Petal Enterprise project helps the local community to manufacture and sell affordable, reusable sanitary towels within their local area.
 Having access to sanitary towels will help young women manage their periods and stay in school for longer.
-Our church WSV and our Ugandan link parish have connected with community leaders in Uganda, church leaders, secondary school heads and members of the Mother’s Union, to undertake a feasibility study on the community needs and potential economic viability of a micro-enterprise.
-The research shows this project could make a big difference to girls and their education.
+Our church, WSV and our Ugandan link parish have connected with community leaders in Uganda, church leaders, secondary school heads and members of the Mothers’ Union, to undertake a feasibility study on the community needs and potential economic viability of a micro-enterprise.
+The research showed that this project could make a big difference to girls and their education.

-WSV and our church team will work with members of the local Naminage community to train the identified entrepreneurs in the setup and running of the micro-enterprise, providing training in business management, record keeping and the manufacturing process.
+WSV and our church team worked with members of the local Naminage community to train the identified entrepreneurs in the setup and running of the micro-enterprise, providing training in business management, record keeping and the manufacturing process.

-The Petal Enterprise team is aiming to form a local oversight group which will help nurture the micro enterprises after our team has returned to the UK.
-We’re aiming to work with senior church officials (from Busoga and Kamapla), the head of network 32 local (rural) community health centres and Family Life Education Programme representatives.
+The Petal Enterprise team aims to form a local oversight group which will help nurture the micro enterprises.
+We worked with senior church officials (from Busoga and Kamapla), the head of network 32 local (rural) community health centres and Family Life Education Programme representatives.